 The charge of entering a premises differs from the charge of burglary as it refers to a “premises” rather than a “dwelling”.
 A premises has a wider scope and includes a building or structure of any type.

-The offence of entering premises is created by section 421 of the Queensland Criminal Code which reads:
+The offence of entering premises is created by section 421 of the Criminal Code Act 1899 which reads:

 - Any person who enters or is in any premises with intent to commit an indictable offence in the premises commits a crime.
 Maximum penalty – 10 years imprisonment.